I-Am-Nicholas/rudeymental/README.md

 ## Overview

 - This is the PG version of the app, bearing in mind that I am presently in search of employment.
-As such I have replaced the original seed list with a list of reasonably curious English words.(Imagine an irate alien drops to Earth, gets his hands on a dictionary, picks two words at random, and shouts them at the nearest passerby.)
+As such I have replaced the original seed list with a list of reasonably curious English words (envisage an irate alien drops to Earth, gets his hands on a dictionary, repeatedly picks two words at random, and shouts them at the nearest passerby.)

 - The Level 2 rating serves up words exclusively beginning with 'p', and the Level 3 rating gives you words starting only with 's'.
 All the rest fall under the Level 1 rating.
 The app populated with the original seed list is available on request.